Denver-Meadows/Portfolio/README.md

 ### `Languages`

-Written with JavaScript and SASS.
+Written with React, JavaScript and SASS.